 ▷ The ideologization of the hijab begins in childhood, when children are pressured to follow the example of Zainab bint Ali and Fatima Al Zahraa.

-This narrative continues throughout the school years and society continually reinforces it.
-Parents, neighbors, teachers, media professionals, and the writing on the walls all have one goal, to spread and solidify the ideology of the veil.
+This narrative continues throughout the school years and society continually reinforces that.
+Parents, neighbors, teachers, media professionals, and the slogans on the walls all have one goal, to spread and solidify the ideology of the veil.

-Then, when the girl reaches the so-called legal puberty period (when her period begins), more violent and severe methods are used to force her to wear the hijab.
-This is socially justified by the attainment of sexual maturity.
-The appearance of her hair could tempt men so that she would be raped and her family would be shamed.
-I have heard such statements myself.
+Then, when the girl reaches the so-called legal age of puberty (when her period begins), more violent and severe methods are used to force her to wear the hijab.
+This is socially justified by her reaching sexual maturity.
+The appearance of her hair could tempt men so that she would be raped and her family would be ashamed.
+I had to hear such statements myself.

 That’s why I had to wear the veil at a young age, even though I didn’t want to.
-I, on the other hand, liked it when my hair was visible.
+However, I liked it when my hair was visible.
 That’s why I took every opportunity to take it off when my family wasn’t around.

-When I tried to talk to my family about not wanting to wear the veil, I was beaten and my mental health deteriorated further.
+When I tried to talk to my family about not wanting to wear the veil, I was punched and my mental health got worse.

 I was bullied by the school guard, students and teachers when I tried to enter the school without hijab.

-Nevertheless, I think that what happened to me is comparatively harmless to what girls in the south are exposed to, such as in the city of Karbala and the city of Najaf.
+Nevertheless, I think that what happened to me is relatively harmless compared to what girls in the south are exposed to, such as in the cities of Karbala and Najaf.

-Perhaps the veil is a source of strength for some Western “feminists,” but here it is the reason for the murder of women, the erasure of their individuality and the annihilation of diversity.
+Perhaps the veil represents a source of empowerment for some Western “feminists”, but here it is the reason for the murder of women, the erasure of their individuality, and the annihilation of diversity.

-Where is the diversity and uniqueness of a society that has colored everyone black?
+Where is the diversity and uniqueness of a society that has dyed everyone in black?

-Promoting the veil as a sign of freedom (this term, of course, appeals to people who can spend their summer on the beach) is the greatest hypocrisy.
+Promoting the veil as a symbol of freedom (this term, of course, appeals to people who can spend their summer on the beach) is the utmost hypocrisy.

-Here, millions of women are forced to wear it – and at temperatures of up to 56 degrees Celsius.
+Here, millions of women are forced to wear the hijab – at temperatures of up to 56 degrees Celsius.

 And if you even think out loud about taking it off, you’re subject to all kinds of defamation and insults.

 This is where all the men interfere and want to impose the veil on women.
-This is only one part of what is imposed on women in this society, but it is an important part.
+This is only one part of what is forced on women in this society, but it is an important part.
 It allows men to have absolute power over a woman’s body.
-So he wraps her in black clothes to hide her identity – even if that woman is a stranger to him.
-You can imagine the authority he has if this woman belongs to his family.
+So he wraps her in black clothes so that she hides her identity – even if that woman is a stranger to him.
+You can imagine the authority he has if that woman belongs to his family.

-The hijab is not a sign of freedom, it is a tool to control women and push them into a certain role and it will never be a source of power.
+The hijab is not a sign of freedom; it is a tool to control women and press them into a certain role, but it will never be a source of one’s own power.

 ▽ Maryam, you mentioned that your sister was married off at the age of 15.
 Can you shed light on the incident and whether you and your other sisters were also subjected to attempts of forced marriage?